skyfrk/hackthewood-berlin-2019/article_series/blog_article_2_en.md

 Due to time constraints we didn't finish the implementation of the support for events with payload.
 However being able to transmit any payload would for example enable an IFTTT user to transmit complex statements like [these :)](https://www.youtube.com/watch?v=lx_vWkv50uk) to his machine.

 If we tried to test our system at this point events wouldn't reach their target machine because we didn't modify the tapio CloudConnector XML configuration of the machine yet.
-By default  you can't access any OPC UA node through Commanding API for security reasons until you configure the access in the configuration file.
+By default we can't access any OPC UA node through Commanding API for security reasons until we configure the access in the configuration file.

 In the example below we extend the configuration of `DataModule01` with our OPC UA event processor server `SensorServer` which has an item write command configured: `ProcessEvent`.